 Like the off-duty long weekend, work trips will often entail only a few days abroad.
 However, we’d direct you to something with a more appropriate shape (i.e. straight, rigid lines) to best accommodate both your formalwear and electronics.
 Furthermore, a set of wheels will be most welcome if you’re having to dash straight from arrivals to the conference room as it’ll (literally) bear the burden (unlike an across-the-shoulder bag) and also allow your suit jacket and shirt to remain crease-free.

-For ease of access to your laptop and boarding pass, consider Away’s carry-on, which features an exterior leather pocket.
-If you’d prefer something with an industrial feel, an aluminium design by Arlo Skye might pique your interest.
-And for an all-round classic (subtle design, hard shell, made from recycled materials, 360-degree spinner wheels), perhaps Horizn Studio’s H5 will fit the bill.
-All options come with ejectable smartphone chargers.
+For something minimal fuss and pared-down, consider Away’s carry-on, which, rather helpfully, expands an extra 6cm, if required.
+If you’d prefer something with a retro-but-refined feel, a sea-sage design by Arlo Skye might pique your interest.
+And for an all-round classic (subtle, hard shell, made from recycled materials, 360-degree spinner wheels), perhaps Horizn Studios’s H5 will fit the bill.
+The latter two options come with ejectable smartphone chargers.

 For the clean-countryside retreat...